Business

 Model Predictive Control (MPC)

-At the heart of the innovation is predictive control that predicts future data center temperature and pressure in the next hour, simulating recommended actions to ensure not to exceed operational constraints DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
+At the heart of the innovation is predictive control that predicts future data center temperature and pressure in the next hour, simulating recommended actions to ensure that operational constraints are not exceeded.

 Operational Benefits of AI in Cooling